 He played with Mary Lou Williams at Kelly's Stable in 1942.
 Next, with Fletcher Henderson for the next two years, and he toured with.
 Art then went to Boston to lead a big band, then joined Billy Eckstine's band in St. Louis.
 Art stayed with that band from 1944-1947.

-Art was considered to be among jazz music's finest musicians such as Fats Navarro, Miles Davis and Dexter Gordon.
+Art was considered to be among jazz music's finest musicians, alongside legends such as Fats Navarro, Miles Davis and Dexter Gordon.
 In 1947 when Eckstine's band broke up, Art started the Seventeen Messengers.
 He would go on to have several other groups with this same name.
 He then went to Africa to learn all about Islamic people for over a year.
-By the 1950's he performed with Clifford Brown, Miles Davis, Charlie Parker and Horace Silver.
+By the 1950's he had performed with Clifford Brown, Miles Davis, Charlie Parker and Horace Silver.